-Since 1984 Graffiti Theatre Company has been providing a unique brand of excellence in drama and theatre work for children and young people from birth to 18 years, throughout Cork city and county.
+Since 1984, Graffiti has been providing a unique brand of excellence in drama and theatre work for children and young people from birth to 18 years, throughout Cork city and county.

 We create theatre and quality arts experiences to help children to imagine a better world.